top of page

 About

-Throughout her work, Inez de Brauw (b.
-1989, The Hague) shows fascination with objectifications of time bound discourses.
-Her current paintings are inspired by model houses and interiors taken from lifestyle magazines.
-The interior photos, which the paintings are based on, echo and amplify our desires, and what we desire is influenced by the pictures: the photos are copying life by studying our wishes and behaviour.
+Earlier painting series (2016-2022) are inspired by time-bound trends in model houses and interiors taken from lifestyle magazines.
+The interior photos, which the paintings are based on, echo and amplify desires, and what is desired can be influenced by the pictures: the photos are copying life by studying peoples wishes and behaviour.
 And then life is copying the photos.
-As such, the paintings can become a framework that reflect the continued migration of forms and ideas, from magazines to real life, back into magazines, in an endless mirroring of historic forms and their imitations.
+As such, the paintings could become a framework that reflect the continued migration of forms and ideas, from magazines to real life, back into magazines, in an endless mirroring of historic forms and their imitations.

-The idea of constant migration and transformation though trends is furthered by de Brauw's technique.
-De Brauw paints mostly on polyptychs and encourages the viewer-owner to reshuffle the panels to create a new painting.
+The idea of constant migration and transformation though time is furthered by de Brauw's technique.
+De Brauw painted on polyptychs and encourages the viewer-owner to reshuffle the panels to create a new painting.
 She searches for materials that further imply transformative aspects, such as the ancient technique of ebru (water marbling), plaster, DC motors and moire materials as black threads and selfmade lenticular lenses.
-De Brauw fills her paintings with these contradictions and repetitions to create a dreamlike mise en abym, in which each aspect adds to the painting’s sense of being adrift from historical specificity within current commercialism.
+De Brauw fills her paintings with these contradictions and repetitions to create a dreamlike mise en abym, where everything seems in motion through the lens of time. â€‹

 Logo-downloads-NL-web-zwart.jpg